+NBI clearance.
 Yup, that dreaded government-issued piece of paper we are all compelled to get for the sake of our careers.

-The thought of getting this mandatory document used to throw me in a bad mood, what with the long queues I had to endure for at least 3 hours just to submit the application form.
+The thought of getting this mandatory document used to throw me in a bad mood, what with the long queues I had to endure for at least 3 hours to submit the application form.

 Fortunately, someone from the government realized the hell we were going through and introduced an online appointment system (thanks, technology!).

-With a deeply ingrained idea of NBI clearance application being a pain in the ass, I set out to prove whether this innovation could change my perception.
+With a deeply ingrained idea of the NBI clearance application being a pain in the ass, I set out to prove whether this innovation could change my perception.

-The result is a comprehensive guide to NBI clearance application and renewal for 2019 and beyond.
+The result is a comprehensive guide to NBI clearance application and renewal for 2022 and beyond.

 Renewing your old/expired NBI clearance?
 Read this: How to Renew NBI Clearance Online the Fastest and Easiest Way